Who would have thought that you could profit from recycling used cardboard boxes?

 All you have to do is collect used boxes and resell them, but it does require some legwork and effort.

-According to the Census Bureau, an estimated 36 million Americans moved between 2012 and 2013, though the average is somewhere around 50 million.
+According to the Census Bureau, an estimated 29.8 million people reported living at a different residence in 2020 though the average is somewhere around 50 million.

 Cardboard boxes used for packing are purchased from companies like U-Haul and UPS for every move.
 Once unpacked, these boxes are then discarded in the trash or dropped off at the city recycling bin.